18+ | commercial content | begambleaware.org

 In the popular request a bet section on SkyBet, there is a selection of potentially profitable bets, with a number of high-value offers.
 Our tips are as follows:

-Martin De Roon’s disciplinary in the Champions League is far from encouraging, he’s committed 15 fouls and collected two yellow cards for Atalanta.
-Sky Bet are offering 9/2 on De Roon to be carded and Neymar to score*.
+Martin De Roon’s discipline in the Champions League is far from encouraging, he’s committed 15 fouls and collected two yellow cards for Atalanta.
+Sky Bet is offering 9/2 on De Roon to be carded and Neymar to score*.
 PSG could look to overload the central areas where De Roon is positioned, should he start the match, he will surely be forced into making a tackle or two.

-Using the bet365 bet builder tool, it is worth inputting: Both teams to score, PSG to win and over 8 match corners at a price of 7/2*.
+Using the bet365 bet builder tool, it is worth inputting: Both teams to score, PSG to win, and over 8 match corners at a price of 7/2*.

 With the tie being a one-leg affair, it will encourage teams to attack and this could play into the hands of PSG.
-Their pressing with numbers, build-up play and movement in possession, while progressing through thirds is expected to result in a barrage of attempts on goal.
+Their pressing with numbers, build-up play, and movement in possession, while progressing through thirds is expected to result in a barrage of attempts on goal.
 However, this could equally be profitable from Atalanta’s point of view, using the pace of the diminutive Alejandro Gomez to take advantage of the two missing double pivots on the counter-attack.

 The volume of goals that these two sides have produced promises to be an entertaining spectacle for the neutral, with the tactical philosophies of Gasperini and Tuchel, set to take centre stage, with PSG hoping to reach a Champions League semi-final for the first time since 1994/95, while Atalanta will use all that’s in their attacking armoury to stop them